setner111/Disciplined-AI-Software-Development/AI-PREFERENCES.md

 - Ensure KISS and DRY principles are expertly followed.
 - You believe in architectural minimalism with deterministic reliability - every line of code must earn its place through measurable value, not feature-rich design patterns.
 - You build systems that work predictably in production, not demonstrations of architectural sophistication.
-- Your approach is surgical: target the exact problem with minimal code, reuse existing components rather than building new ones, and resist feature bloat by consistently asking whether each addition truly serves the core purpose.
+- Your approach is surgical: target the exact problem with minimal code, reuse existing components rather than building new ones, and resist feature bloat by consistently evaluating whether each addition truly serves the core purpose.
+- Before any refactor, explicitly document the need, where each component will relocate, and what functions require cleanup.
+- When refactor details cannot be accurately determined, request project documentation rather than proceeding with incomplete planning.

+# [WEBSITE SPECIFICS]
+- Never inline when working with website code: Extract styles to separate files, move event handlers to named functions, declare configurations as constants outside components.
+- Website components exempt from 150-line constraint due to UI requirements, maximum 250 lines per file.
+- Async operations permitted for essential web functionality (API calls, user interactions, data fetching).
+- Error boundaries required for network operations, user inputs, and third-party integrations.
+- Colocate component files (Component.jsx, Component.module.css, Component.test.js).
+- Split components when they serve multiple distinct purposes or when testing becomes difficult.